matyalatte/Texconv-Custom-DLL/docs/Build-on-Unix.md

 You can build texconv with Ubuntu and MacOS.
 But please note that there are some limitations.
--   Unable to build as exe.

 -   Unable to use GPU for conversion.
--   Unable to make output folder.
-(It'll raise an error if you specify a directory doesn't exist.)
+-   Unable to use WIC supported formats (.bmp, .jpg, .png, etc.)
 -   Unable to use some cmake options to restore removed features.

-Also, the offical Texconv only supports Windows and WSL.
+Also, the offical Texconv only supports Windows.
 I made sure I can build it with the following platforms and compilers.
+But it might not work on your environment.

 -   Ubuntu 20.04 + GCC 9.4
 -   MacOS 10.15 + AppleClang 12.0

-But it might not work on your environment.

 ## 1. Get submodules